I unintentionally broke the MongoDB Go driver ecosystem one March weekend in 2021. Dependency management systems are hard.

 In other words, deep dependencies just became shallow – and thus targets of

-.
-It doesn’t seem to matter that upgrading mongo-driver
+go get -u foo.
+It doesn’t seem to matter that upgrading mongo-driver to a

 modularized version (v1.3.0+) should make those indirect dependencies go away.